Medically reviewed by board-certified pediatrician Dr. Ryan Blackman DO, FAAP.

 We Get It – We’re Parents, Too

 Puracy was started by two busy dads (with seven kids between them), so we understand firsthand that there’s not enough time in the day to get every single thing done.
-We’ve developed our natural cleaning products to make things easier for parents, and our Home Cleaning Box provides everything you need for safe, effective cleaning.
+We’ve developed our natural cleaning products to make things easier for parents, and our Home Cleaning Box provides everything you need for effective, plant-based cleaning.